usnistgov/FIPS201/_Appendix/glossary.md

 : Refers to data that is stored within the PIV Card or to a computation that is performed by the Integrated Circuit Chip (ICC) of the PIV Card.

-On-Card Comparison
+On-Card Biometric One-to-One Comparison
-: Comparison of fingerprint data transmitted to the card with reference data previously stored on the card.
+: Comparison of fingerprint biometric data records transmitted to the card with a biometric reference previously stored on the card.

 Online Certificate Status Protocol (OCSP)